-Over the years, I’ve worked as a researcher, analyst, teacher, photographer, accountant and auditor.
-My roles have been as diverse as economic research and planning for the development of Canberra, to operations planning for Unilever; and operating photography and tax/accounting/auditing businesses for the last 40 years.
-My family has spread from Europe to Victoria, so when possible I enjoy traveling to new places, tasting new foods and learning new ideas.
+John Flint has over the years worked as a researcher, analyst, teacher, photographer, accountant and auditor.
+John’s roles have been as diverse as economic research and planning for the development of Canberra, to operations planning for Unilever; and operating photography and tax/accounting/auditing businesses for the last 40 years.
+The family has spread from Europe to Victoria, so when possible John enjoys traveling to new places, tasting new foods and learning new ideas.

-These experiences have led me to build a “portable” accounting business model that can operate from anywhere, with the help of cloud computing technologies.
-In my spare time, I’m a keen genealogist, active parishioner at South Yarra Catholic Parish, and love the tranquillity of the grassy fairways, coaxing a tiny golf ball to fly straight & avoiding trees!
-Overall I believe in people – all people – of every race, gender, colour and creed.
+These experiences have led John to build a “portable” accounting business model that can operate from anywhere, with the help of cloud computing technologies.
+In his spare time, John is a keen genealogist, active parishioner at South Yarra Catholic Parish, and loves the tranquillity of the grassy fairways, coaxing a tiny golf ball to fly straight & avoiding trees!
+Overall John believes in people – all people – of every race, gender, colour and creed.

 Ayesha Bux – ICV Liaison Officer